My So Called Life, Living Single

 We opened presents and watched Toy Story 4 – not the Christmas movie I would have picked, but they were apparently in the mood.
 I lasted through that one and then the first 10 minutes of Toy Story before I had to say good night and make good on my intentions, and go to bed.

 But perhaps, I should rewind to earlier yesterday evening.
-I still don’t have a working vehicle, so despite that I got out of work early yesterday, my brother and my mother came to pick me up from work to take me home, and that took almost 2 hours.
-Not because there was traffic, because there was none, but because my brother and my mother don’t give a shit about the fact that I just wanted to go home, and took the extra scenic route back home.
-Which included a stop in a nearby town to take photos of the lights in the park.
+I still don’t have a working vehicle; my brother and my mother came to pick me up from work to take me home.
+Despite the fact that I got out of work early yesterday, it took almost 2 hours to get home.
+Not because there was traffic, there was none.
+But because my brother and my mother don’t give a shit about the fact that I just wanted to go home.
+So against my will, they took the extra scenic route back home.
+This included a stop in a nearby town to take photos of the lights in the park.
 Holy shit.
 I fell asleep in his car waiting for them to finish.

-But I wasn’t mad because whatever, they’re giving me a ride home and eventually I would be home.
-However, my mother was in one of her “moods” because as we were driving to the park for her fucking photo session, she proceeds to regale me with instructions on what to do with the things she had for me in a bag, none of which I asked her for, but again, I’m not arguing with her because I don’t really care.
-However, we get to the part where she received a package from her sister, and inside there were gifts for me and my kids.
+But I wasn’t mad because, whatever, they’re giving me a ride home, and eventually I would be home.
+However, La Llorona was in one of her “moods” because as we were driving to the park for her fucking photo session, she proceeds to badger me with instructions on what to do with the things she had for me in a bag, none of which I asked her for, but again, I’m not arguing with her because I don’t really care.
+However, we get to the part where she received a package from her sister, and inside there were gifts for my kids and me.
 I was like, okay, cool.

-OMG.
-This right here is why I am glad I did not invite them over my house for Christmas today.
+That right there is why I am glad I did not invite them over to my house for Christmas today.
 I got to sleep until noon.
-I was allowed to wake up and wish my sons a happy holiday, without the impending doom of my brother and my mother trashing on my day.
+I was allowed to wake up and wish my sons a happy holiday, without the impending doom of my brother and my mother trashing my day.

-Well, there’s two sides to that coin.
-There’s the side where yeah, you are alone and you perhaps didn’t appreciate the family you had when you had them, and they were good people and now you lament that they are gone, passed on, moved away, whatever the case may be.
+Well, there are two sides to that coin.
+There’s the side where, yeah, you are alone, and you perhaps didn’t appreciate the family you had when you had them, and they were good people, and now you lament that they are gone, passed on, moved away, whatever the case may be.

 I placed a no trespassing sign on my life and uninvited them from the particulars of my life.
 They tried.
-My mother did her best to invite herself, or to look for an in to get invited to my house.
-I wasn’t lacking in the holiday spirit, I was lacking in the willingness to pretend that things could go back to the way they were.
+La Llorona did her best to invite herself, or to look for an in to get invited to my house.
+I wasn’t lacking in the holiday spirit; I was lacking in the willingness to pretend that things could go back to the way they were.
 I was done fooling myself.

 This year, I gifted myself the gift of mental health.
 I am spending the holiday with the only family that matters, my sons.
 Being alone is not a curse when it is a choice.
 And despite all her attempts to make me feel guilty about it, I woke up today knowing I chose wisely.
 Merry Christmas!